 Recommendation 2: Early WG Outreach:

-The WG directs staff to make updates to the GNSO’s Policy Development Process Manual (Annex 2 of GNSO Operating Procedures, Section 9, p.63) that updates existing text of the early reach in regards to audience scope and quantitative input.
+The WG recommends the GNSO direct staff to make updates to the GNSO’s Policy Development Process Manual (Annex 2 of GNSO Operating Procedures, Section 9, p.65) that updates existing text of the early reach in regards to audience scope and quantitative input.

 Recommendation Details:

-It is suggested that the current stest be modified as follows (new text marked with underline):
+It is suggested that the current text be modified as follows (new text marked with underline):

-The PDP Team should formally solicit statements from each Stakeholder Group and Constituency in the early stages of the PDP.
+“The PDP Team should formally solicit statements from each Stakeholder Group and Constituency in the early stages of the PDP.
 Stakeholder Groups and Constituencies should at a minimum have 35 days to complete such a statement from the moment that the statement is formally requested by the PDP Team.
 If appropriate, such statements may be solicited more than once by the PDP Team throughout the PDP process.
 The PDP Team is also encouraged to formally seek the opinion of other ICANN Advisory

 Committees and Supporting Organizations, as appropriate that may have expertise, experience, or an interest in the PDP issue.
 Solicitation of opinions should be done during the early stages of the PDP.

 In addition, the PDP Team should seek input from other SOs and ACs.
 Such input should be treated with the same due diligence as other comments and input processes.
 In addition, comments from ACs and SOs should receive a response from the PDP Team.
 Further, the PDP team should consider expanding the audience scope external to ICANN’s ACs and SOs where additional expertise could provide value in the capture of information to better inform the issues being discussed.
 This may include, for example, direct reference in the applicable Report or embedded in other responsive documentation or a direct response.
-Where possible, the PDP team should also complement qualitative input with a method that seeks quantitative input either through the use of surveys or other instruments to detect noticeable trends to any responses received.
-The PDP Team is expected to detail in its report how input was sought from other SOs and ACs.
+Where possible, the PDP team should also complement qualitative input with a method that seeks quantitative input either through the use of surveys or other instruments or metrics to detect noticeable trends to any responses received.
+The PDP Team is expected to detail in its report how input was sought from other SOs and ACs.”

-Also, The WG recommends that templates should be revised to support fact-based decision making to improve consistency of work products produced by working groups.
+Also, the WG recommends that templates should be revised to support fact-based decision making to improve consistency of work products produced by working groups.

 Recommendation 3: Work Product Templates:

-The WG directs staff to create and post new templates of the Issue Report, Charter, and Final Report templates as linked to from the Working Group Guidelines, Annex 1, Section 5, Products and Outputs (p.50).
+The WG recommends the GNSO direct staff to create and publish new templates of the Issue Report, Charter, and Final Report templates as linked to from the Working Group Guidelines, Annex 1, Section 5, Products and Outputs (p.53).

 Recommendation Details:

-The following text is suggested to be added to WGG (p.50);
+The following text is suggested to be added to WGG (p.50):

+**note where brackets exist to bullets are flags to an action be performed.

-Work Product Templates:
+“Work Product Templates:

 Issue Report